‘Goblin’ Korean Drama Ep 10 Recap: The Grim Reaper And Sunny’s Past Explained

 — WND | #GAMEINC17 (@wnurdayana) December 17, 2016

-Fans of the Goblin Korean drama are treated to a very interesting episode during the New Year’s Eve as the show revealed Sunny’s past through the Grim Reaper played by My Girl star Lee Dong-wook.
+Fans of the Goblin Korean drama are treated to a very interesting episode during New Year’s Eve as the show revealed Sunny’s past through the Grim Reaper played by My Girl star Lee Dong-wook.

 If you have yet to watch the Goblin Korean drama Episode 10, be warned.
 Spoilers lie ahead.